angeldea21/KE4H/llm-comparison.md

 ![Gemini p1](assets/images/gmn-1.png)

-Both LLMs gave a short but detailed response in which we can actually se why the hasUse property might not be complete with a "cinema" or "outdoor cinema" option.
-While Gemini was more straight forward, we found that it also described how locals might feel about the Rocca, as not only a historical place but more of cultural and gathering place.
+Both LLMs produced concise but informative answers, correctly recognising that the Rocca is also used as an outdoor cinema during the summer season.

+Gemini provided a slightly richer description by emphasising the role of the Rocca not only as a historical monument but also as a cultural meeting place for the local community.

+Both answers support the hypothesis that the current `a-cd:hasUse` information stored in ArCo is incomplete, since the recurring cinema activity is not represented in the knowledge graph.

-We can find official resources about the problem in the ["Comune di Imola" official website - (https://www.culturaimola.it/festivals/rocca-cinema-imola-il-cinema-sotto-le-stelle)](https://www.culturaimola.it/festivals/rocca-cinema-imola-il-cinema-sotto-le-stelle)
+The information was verified using the official website of the ["Comune di Imola" official website - (https://www.culturaimola.it/festivals/rocca-cinema-imola-il-cinema-sotto-le-stelle)](https://www.culturaimola.it/festivals/rocca-cinema-imola-il-cinema-sotto-le-stelle).

 ## The second gap - Incorrect information about the authors and patrons

 ### ❓ Few Shots Technique

-We prefer the Few-shot Technique over the zero-shot prompt in this case because we define the question we want an answer to very misleading.
-We want to guide the LLM into a richer response by feeding it some guided examples.
+The second gap concerns the authorship of the Rocca, a much more complex historical issue.

+Unlike the previous experiment, we adopted a Few-shot prompting strategy by first providing the models with similar examples involving well-known Italian monuments.
+The goal was to guide the models towards the type of reasoning we expected before asking the actual question about the Rocca of Imola.
 Before actually asking something about the Rocca of Imola, we went through some similiar subjects like:

 > Who is the author of the colosseum?